FindMySchool LogoFindMySchool

 Good

 Admissions for Year 7 places are coordinated by the City of Wolverhampton Council.
-The published application deadline for Year 7 entry in September 2026 is 31 October 2025.
-Allocation Day is published as 3 March 2026.
+For Year 7 entry in September 2027, applications are due to open by 12 September 2026, the published application deadline is 31 October 2026, Allocation Day is 1 March 2027, and the response deadline is 15 March 2027.

 The academy’s admissions guidance stresses that families must name the school on the Common Application Form to be considered.
 It also sets out a faith route: applicants seeking a Foundation Place are directed to complete a Supplementary Evidence Form alongside the main application.